How to pre order the iPhone XR

 Apple announced three new iPhones -- the iPhone XS, the iPhone XS Max and the iPhone XR -- last month.
 The iPhone XS and XS Max are available now.
-Preorders for the iPhone XR start on Friday, Oct.
-19. The iPhone XR will start shipping a week later on Oct.
+Preorders for the iPhone XR start this Friday at 12:01 a.m.
+The iPhone XR will start shipping a week later on Oct.
+25, with first shipments expected to arrive by Oct.
 26.

-The iPhone XR features a 6.1-inch LCD screen, an aluminum body in a rainbow of color choices, a single rear-facing camera and the same water resistance as last year's models.
+The iPhone XR features a 6.1-inch LCD screen, an aluminum body in a rainbow of color choices, a single rear-facing camera and the same IP67 water resistance as the iPhone X last year.
+The iPhone XS and XS Max each have a water resistance rating of IP68.

 The iPhone XS and XS Max are virtually the same phone in two different sizes.
 The iPhone XS has a 5.8-inch screen, and the XS Max has a 6.5-inch screen.
 Both feature OLED HDR displays, Apple's A12 Bionic chip and improved water-resistance that will let your iPhone take a dip for up to 30 minutes.